tambej29/SQL/Olist E-commerce EDA/EDA Results.md

 _Security & Services is the product that has performed the most poorly compared to other products both in total sales and orders._

-Which cities are generating the most orders and sales?
+Which cities generated the most orders and sales?
 ```sql
 -- Top 10 cities by orders
 SELECT